-Proposals for new development will be expected to conserve and enhance biodiversity and wildlife to include:
+Proposals for new development will be expected to protect and enhance biodiversity and wildlife to include:

-- Development proposals are expected to provide net gains to biodiversity.
-Net gain will be determined by applying the Biodiversity Impact Calculator. - The safeguarding or protection of designated sites, protected species, priority species and habitats, ancient or species rich hedgerows, grasslands and woodlands; - A measure of biodiversity for the development showing a net gain of biodiversity on the site, if this is not possible then a net gain of biodiversity within the parish will be expected. - Where appropriate development will contribute to the green infrastructure connecting the green spaces within the parish and to wider landscape. - The use and adoption of sustainable drainage facilities and a restrictive use of storage lagoons or similar retentive systems discharging to surface or ground water receptors; and - Development proposals that will cause the loss of or damage to trees, woodland or hedgerows (including hedgerows of importance) that contribute positively to the character and amenity of the area must provide for appropriate replacement planting together with a method statement for the ongoing care and maintenance of that planting. - All suitable buildings bordering open spaces will be required to incorporate integrated bat and swift hoxes - Lighting within and around development is expected to respect the ecological functionality of wildlife movement corridors. - Landscaping schemes will be expected to maximise opportunities for wildlife, including the planting of trees to maximise diversity of wildlife species.
+- the provision of appropriate measures to mitigate any adverse effects of development on designated European wildlife sites - the safeguarding or protection of designated sites, protected species, priority species and habitats, ancient or species rich hedgerows, grasslands and woodlands; - a measure of biodiversity for the development showing a net gain of biodiversity on the site, if this is not possible then a net gain of biodiversity within the parish will be expected. - Where appropriate development will contribute to the green infrastructure connecting the green spaces within the parish and to wider landscape. - the use and adoption of sustainable drainage facilities and a restrictive use of storage lagoons or similar retentive systems discharging to surface or ground water receptors; and - Development proposals that will cause the loss of or damage to trees, woodland or hedgerows (including hedgerows of importance) that contribute positively to the character and amenity of the area must provide for appropriate replacement planting together with a method statement for the ongoing care and maintenance of that planting.